zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 Before proceeding, you should understand the difference between [*Liferay Home*](../../reference/liferay-home.md) and `$WILDFLY_HOME` because they are referenced below as shorthand:

-* `Liferay.home` is the folder containing the Wildfly server folder.
-After installing and deploying DXP, the Liferay Home folder contains the Wildfly server folder as well as `data`, `deploy`, `logs`, and `osgi` folders.
+* `Liferay.home` is the folder containing the WildFly server folder.
+After installing and deploying DXP, the Liferay Home folder contains the WildFly server folder as well as `data`, `deploy`, `logs`, and `osgi` folders.

-* `$WILDFLY_HOME` refers to the Wildfly server folder.
+* `$WILDFLY_HOME` refers to the WildFly server folder.
 It is usually named `wildfly-[version]`.

-Installing Liferay DXP on Wildfly requires the following steps:
+Installing Liferay DXP on WildFly requires the following steps:

 1. [Installing dependencies to the application server](#installing-dependencies)
 1. [Configuring the application server for DXP](#configuring-wildfly)